tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 5. About efficiency, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html

 Feature Requests:
-+ Improve an existing feature, or add a new feature.
 + You can implement a lot of features by extending tensorpack (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
 	It does not have to be added to tensorpack unless you have a good reason.
-+ We don't take feature requests for examples.
++ We don't take feature requests for implementing new techniques.
+  If you don't know how, ask it as a usage question.

 Usage Questions:

 + Read the [tutorials](http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#user-tutorials) first.
 + We answer "HOW to do X in tensorpack" for a specific well-defined X.
-  We don't answer general machine learning questions, such as "how to improve my model" or "I don't understand the paper".
+  We don't answer general machine learning questions, such as "what networks to use" or "I don't understand the paper".

 You can also use gitter (https://gitter.im/tensorpack/users) for more casual discussions.